 Does the word cellulose bring back memories from your high school science class?
-Cellulose is more than just an organic compound you learned about in chemistry class—it’s transforming the biodegradable product landscape for the better.
+Cellulose is more than just an organic compound you learned about in chemistry class—it’s transforming the compostable product landscape for the better.
 We’ll break down everything you need to know about cellulose, from what it is, its history, and the environmental benefits of buying products made from cellulose.

 What is Cellulose, and Who Discovered It?